-Gardening is my second love, behind hair care.
-As I was tending to my green babies last week, I started thinking about the similarities between plants and hair - the parallels are astonishing!
+Gardening is my second love, behind natural hair care.
+As I was tending to my plant babies last week, I started thinking about the similarities between plants and hair - the parallels are astonishing!
 Even if you are not a gardener, thinking like one might make caring for your natural hair a little bit easier!

 At a very high level, a plant consists of 3 parts: root, stem and leaf - as you probably know, at a very high level, your hair consists of 2 parts: root and strand.
 Let's refer back to this anatomy in our discussion.

 Most gardeners understand that plants must be cared for at the root level.
 In order for nourishment to reach the roots, proper nutrients must be applied to the soil.
 Likewise, your hair's roots must be fed - this is why your diet is so important.
 Your hair's roots are accessed through blood vessels in your scalp.
 Having a nutritious diet will supply your blood stream with the vitamins that your scalp (and therefore, your roots) need to be healthy.
-You might have heard about the benefits of scalp massage - scalp massages are great because they help to ensure that the nutrients in your diet will reach the blood stream and, in turn, the roots housed in your scalp.
+You might have heard about the benefits of scalp massage - scalp massages are great because they help to ensure that the nutrients in your diet will reach the bloodstream and, in turn, the roots housed in your scalp.

 Gardeners know that only a small effort is needed beautifying the leaves and flowers of plants.
 It's not essential to polish and shine them - if the roots are happy then the leaves and flowers will be happy.
 However, when it comes to our hair, we tend to spend the majority of our time tending to our locks above the scalp.
-We polish and oil and groom them when this effort would be better spent watching what we eat, scalp massaging and ensuring that our scalp is clean and healthy.
+We cleanse, condition and groom them when this effort would be better spent watching what we eat, scalp massaging and ensuring that our scalp is clean and healthy.
 Not to say that we should neglect our hair, but our primary focus should be on the scalp.
 If our scalp (and therefore, our roots) is healthy, our hair will follow suit.

-3. Have a secondary focus on your "leaves"
+- Have a secondary focus on your "leaves"